 It makes sense that students who are motivated to read will read more.
-One study even found that motivation, not past reading history, was a better predictor of a student’s current and future amount and breadth of reading.1 The authors concluded that motivation increases reading frequency, rather than reading frequency causing an increase in motivation.
+One study even found that motivation, not past reading history, was a better predictor of a student’s current and future volume and breadth of reading.1 The authors concluded that motivation increases reading frequency, rather than reading frequency causing an increase in motivation.
 In other words, to get our students reading, we have to motivate them first.

 Two separate studies have examined the “temporal-interactive effect” that a positive attitude toward reading has on reading achievement.
-This means motivation interacts more and more with achievement as time goes on—and even if motivation doesn’t impact a student’s current reading achievement, it may have a significant impact on their future reading achievement.
+This means motivation interacts more and more with achievement as time goes on.
+And even if motivation does not seem to affect a student’s current reading achievement, it may have a significant impact on their future reading achievement.

-The first study found that a student’s attitude toward reading at the beginning of third grade was not significantly related to their reading achievement in second and third grades.
-Achievement in third grade was the best predictor of achievement in seventh grade—not surprising given the cumulative nature of learning.
-However, a student’s reading attitude at the beginning of third grade also had significant power in forecasting achievement in the spring of seventh grade — almost five years later!2
+Achievement in third grade was the best predictor of achievement in seventh grade, which is not surprising given the cumulative nature of learning.
+However, a student’s reading attitude at the beginning of third grade also had significant power in forecasting reading achievement in the spring of seventh grade — almost five years later!2

 The second study looked at slightly older students.
 It found a significant positive relationship between reading attitudes in fourth grade and reading achievement in fourth and fifth grades.3 The authors suggested that reading attitudes and reading achievement are significantly related by the time students enter the upper elementary grades—matching the first study’s suggestion that the relationship between the two grows closer over time.

-- It is important to motivate students to read, even if we cannot detect any immediate impact on achievement—the biggest effects might not be seen until months or even years later.
+- It is important to motivate students to read, even if we cannot detect any immediate impact on achievement.
+The biggest effects might not be seen until months or even years later.